rastsislaux/beeforgrub2/README.md

+### Hey!
+This is an old version of an app which will not be updated.
+It was rewritten using C++ and Qt, check main branch for new version!

 ## BEE (BLS Entries Editor) for Grub2
 Tool to edit BLS-specified boot loader entries for Grub2 More info about specification:<br>https://systemd.io/BOOT_LOADER_SPECIFICATION/